highfidelity/hifi-docs-grav-content/03.create/04.entities/14.primitive-painting-set-tutorial/docs.md

 * [A palette, made of an octagon and sphere object](#create-a-paint-palette).
 * [A canvas, made of box entities](#create-a-pixel-canvas).

 All of the logic for our painting set is contained in the brush head.
-The rest of the content is made by parenting primitives to one another to make our brush, palette, and canvas.
+The rest of the content is made by parenting entities to one another to make our brush, palette, and canvas.

 ### Create a Paint Brush
 We'll start by creating the paint brush.
 The brush is comprised of two parts, the handle and the brush head.
-The brush handle is the parent of the brush head.
-This means we can grab and move the brush, and select the color to be painted using the handle only.
+The brush handle is the parent of the brush head, so we can control the movement and color of the brush head using only the handle.

 To create the brush handle:
 1. In Interface, pull up your HUD or Tablet and go to **Create**.